scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-You shroud a 4x4 area centered on a point in range in a consuming darkness, extinguishing mundane light.
-Any creatures inside the darkness or entering for the first time make a stamina save against your spellcasting, becoming blind until the end of their next turn on fail.
-If a creature is maintaining a _Light_ spell inside the darkness they must make a spellcasting roll against your spellcasting, ending the spell on fail.
+You shroud a 5x5 area centered on a point in range in a consuming darkness that extinguishes mundane light.
+All tiles in the area are treated as being in complete darkness.
+Any creatures that enter the darkness for the first time this round or start their turn there makes a stamina save against your spellcasting roll.
+On fail they are blind until the end of their next turn.
+If a creature is maintaining a _Light_ spell inside the darkness they must make a spellcasting roll against your spellcasting roll, ending the spell on fail.

 The area of the darkness increases by 2 for every level above 3rd.